Nolte: NYT Forced to Admit Kavanaugh 'Victim' Doesn't Remember Assault

 Does that piece of information not seem somewhat pertinent to the story?
 And when I say “pertinent,” I of course mean “the story is totally bogus and never should have been published.”

 This now-debunked bombshell is based on an upcoming book by two New York Times reporters.
 In the book, they do admit the alleged victim does not remember the assault.
-But still, knowing this, the Times left out that information — the only information that matters — out of its bombshell.
+But still, knowing this, the Times deliberately left that information — the only information that matters — out of its bombshell.

 And the only reason we know the Times withheld this information is because the Times got caught.

 Thankfully, and the Times obviously didn’t expect this, a few conservatives received an advanced copy of the book; they located this pertinent fact and blew it up on social media.
-This is the only reason why, after 36 hours of attempting to deceive the public, the Times was grudgingly added the following correction Sunday evening:
+This is the only reason why, after 36 hours of attempting to deceive the public, the Times grudgingly added the following correction Sunday evening:

 Editors’ Note: An earlier version of this article, which was adapted from a forthcoming book, did not include one element of the book’s account regarding as assertion by a Yale classmate that friends of Brett Kavanaugh pushed his penis into the hand of a female student at a drunken dorm party.
 The book reports the female student declined to be interviewed and fr8iends say that she does not recall the incident.
 That information has been added to the article.